What To Plant In March

 2. Broccoli

-Broccoli is a very hardy vegetable and you can typically have two crops per season (spring and fall).
-Broccoli needs at least 6 hours of sunshine each day, so plant the seeds where they will get the proper sunlight.
+Broccoli is a very hardy vegetable, and you can typically have two crops per season (spring and fall).
+It needs at least six hours of sunshine each day, so plant the seeds where they will get the proper sunlight.

 Broccoli seeds need to be planted at least 18 inches apart and in rows that are 24 inches wide.
-They need almost 1.5 inches of water per week if the rainfall doesn’t cover it.
+If the rainfall doesn’t cover them, they need almost 1.5 inches of water per week.

 The ideal temperature for broccoli is between 65 and 80 degrees.
 The soil must be well-drained for the best growth.
 To be sure about the soil, have it tested or purchase a soil kit.